peterbarkley/oars/README.md

 ## Reproducibility

-If you would like to run the experiments from [our paper](https://arxiv.org/pdf/2407.16159.pdf), use `pip install .[all]` and run the `paper.ipynb` notebook in the examples directory.
+If you would like to run the experiments from [our paper](https://arxiv.org/pdf/2407.16159.pdf), use `pip install .[paper]` and run the `paper.ipynb` notebook in the examples directory.